martinconnarty/Product-Knowledge-Documents/README.md

 Like the above SBOM standard, I think generating this information in a standard could be done not only for externally available tools but by inhouse software.
 I'm not a software developer at all, so again maybe there's additional fields which could be of utility.

-I envisage that either vendors or the community publish one of these for every release, with a standardise structure like this then understanding exactly what you have is easy.
+I envisage that either vendors or the community publish a standardised structure like this like they do with the SBOM.

 I'm doing a bit of research around this so will adjust as I learn more or find I'm reinventing the wheel.
 Perhaps it'll be more appropriate that something like SPDX starts to add other information as an addition - who knows?